South by Southwest: 2009

 The 2009 festival was held March 13–22.
 The Interactive section of SXSW in particular drew larger attendance levels; the influx strained the networks of providers such as AT&T (primarily due to heavy iPhone usage).
 Also new was the founding of an international organization for those not attending, dubbed NotAtSXSW.
 Coordinating through Twitter and other online tools, notatsxsw events were held in London, New York, Wisconsin, Portland, Oregon and Miami.

 The 2009 SXSW Interactive saw the launch of the Foursquare application, which was called "the breakout mobile app" of the event by the Mashable blog.

-2009 also saw the first Indian classical music artists perform at SXSW: Canadians Cassius Khan and Amika Kushwaha.
+In 2009, the first Indian classical music artists performed at SXSW: Canadians Cassius Khan and Amika Kushwaha.

 The 2009 SXSW Film screened 250 films, including 54 world premieres.
 The event was notable for having the United States premiere of the film The Hurt Locker, which went on to win the Academy Award for Best Picture in 2010.
 The winners of the feature jury awards were, for documentary feature, 45365, and for narrative feature, Made in China.

 2010s

 2010

 The 2010 music festival, which took place March 12–21, was dedicated to Alex Chilton, who died shortly before he was to perform with Big Star.
 A tribute concert was performed in his honor on March 20, 2010.

 At the 2010 festival, nearly 2,000 bands were officially scheduled to perform, and festival reps estimated that over 13,000 industry representatives attended.
 Though traditionally the Austin Music Awards kick off the festival, that year organizers slated it as the closing act.
 Local musician Bob Schneider earned 6 awards, including Song of the Year, Singer of the Year, and Band of the Year (with Lonelyland.)
 The 2010 festival was also notable for appearances by the surviving members of the band Moby Grape.

 At the 2010 Film festival, Magnolia Pictures bought the film rights to the science-fiction film Monsters on the night it screened, in what was the first-ever "overnight acquisition" at SXSW.
 Journalist Meredith Melnick of Time magazine called this purchase a turning point for SXSW, leading to a greater interest among film studio executives in attending the festival in person.
 That year also saw the premiere of the indie favorite Tiny Furniture, which won the award for Best Narrative Feature.

 The 2010 Interactive festival had an estimated 12–13,000 paying attendees, which represented a 40% jump over the previous year.
 This was the first year in which the interactive festival's attendance surpassed the music festival's.
 The keynote presentation was an interview of then-Twitter CEO Evan Williams by Umair Haque, an interview that many in the audience found disappointingly superficial.
-Also during the interactive festival, the first-ever (and so far only) "Hive Awards For the Unsung Heroes of the Internet" were held.